open-power/op-benchmark-recipes/standard-benchmarks/CPU/SPEC-cpu2017/readme.md

 # $SYMBOL is the system configuration in the config file, i.e. p9_32_core
 ```
 >For more information on `runcpu` please refer to: https://www.spec.org/cpu2017/Docs/runcpu.html
+>Provided config file assumes FDPR has been installed.